rabdulwahhab/dotfiles/README.md

-## Common system configuration files
+## System and tool configuration files